Master Class Info

 What is a master class?

-A master class is a when a master musician (like Pepe Romero or one of the other artists in the Portland International Guitar Series) listens to four pre-selected students who perform one piece live in front of the master class instructor and other auditors and students attending the class.
+A master class is a when a master musician (like Pepe Romero or one of the other artists in the U.S. International Guitar Series) listens to usually three or four pre-selected students who perform one piece live in front of the master class instructor and other auditors and students attending the class (except in the case of a virtual master class where the initial performance might be prerecorded to optimize sound and video quality).
 The instructor will work with each student on an individual basis and might discuss musical interpretation, guitar technique, performance anxiety or whatever is relevant to further the student's development as a player.
-The lesson is given in an open room or performance hall so everyone attending the class can learn from the advice given.
+The lesson is given in an open room, performance hall, or virtually online so everyone attending the class can learn from the advice given.
 You do not need to be a performer in the class to benefit from a master class.
 In fact, many times it is best to attend a master class as an auditor without the distraction of needing to prepare to perform so you focus on what is being taught and you can take notes.
 Usually, there will be a Q&A section of the class where auditors may ask specific questions.
 Master classes benefit all levels of guitarist from beginning to professional.

-To order tickets to a master class as an auditor, select the artist you want from the ticket sales page link below and select master class audit in the ticket type drop down menu.
-Not all concert artists this season in the Portland International Guitar Sereis will teach a master class.
+To order tickets to a master class as an auditor, select the artist you want from the ticket sales page link below.
 Master class audit tickets are included in season tickets.

 Some general tips for students performing in the class: